12Balu34/ansible-for-nsxt-docs/docs/source/nsxt/nsxt_fabric_compute_managers_module.rst

 Synopsis
 --------
 - Registers compute manager with NSX.
-- Inventory service will collect data from the registered compute manager.
+Inventory service will collect data from the registered compute manager